share/sharedb/README.md

 #### Bulk Subscribe

 If you want to subscribe to multiple documents at once, you should call `bulkSubscribe(request, callback)`.
 The bulk subscribe request is a map from cName -> map from docName -> version.
-For example, `{colors:{red:5, blue:6, green:0}}`.
+For example, `{colors: {red:5, blue:6, green:0}}`.
 The response is a map from cName -> map from docName -> stream.
-For example, `{colors{red:<stream>, blue:<stream>, green:<stream>}}`. bulkSubscribe will either return a stream for all requested objects or (if there was an error), none of them.
+For example, `{colors: {red:<stream>, blue:<stream>, green:<stream>}}`.
+bulkSubscribe will either return a stream for all requested objects or (if there was an error), none of them.

+Again, remember to call `stream.destroy()` on all streams returned by bulk subscribe when you're done with them.

 ### Queries